 - Related Entries

 Colonialism is not a modern phenomenon.
 World history is full of examples of one society gradually expanding by incorporating adjacent territory and settling its people on newly conquered territory.
-The ancient Greeks set up colonies as did the Romans, the Moors, and the Ottomans, to name just a few of the most famous examples.
-Colonialism, then, is not restricted to a specific time or place.
-Nevertheless, in the sixteenth century, colonialism changed decisively because of technological developments in navigation that began to connect more remote parts of the world.
-Fast sailing ships made it possible to reach distant ports and to sustain close ties between the center and colonies.
-Thus, the modern European colonial project emerged when it became possible to move large numbers of people across the ocean and to maintain political sovereignty in spite of geographical dispersion.
-This entry uses the term colonialism to describe the process of European settlement and political control over the rest of the world, including the Americas, Australia, and parts of Africa and Asia.
+In the sixteenth century, colonialism changed decisively because of technological developments in navigation that began to connect more remote parts of the world.
+The modern European colonial project emerged when it became possible to move large numbers of people across the ocean and to maintain political control in spite of geographical dispersion.
+This entry uses the term colonialism to describe the process of European settlement, violent dispossession and political domination over the rest of the world, including the Americas, Australia, and parts of Africa and Asia.

 The difficulty of defining colonialism stems from the fact that the term is often used as a synonym for imperialism.
 Both colonialism and imperialism were forms of conquest that were expected to benefit Europe economically and strategically.
 The term colonialism is frequently used to describe the settlement of North America, Australia, New Zealand, Algeria, and Brazil, places that were controlled by a large population of permanent European residents.
 The term imperialism often describes cases in which a foreign government administers a territory without significant settlement; typical examples include the scramble for Africa in the late nineteenth century and the American domination of the Philippines and Puerto Rico.
 The distinction between the two, however, is not entirely consistent in the literature.
 Some scholars distinguish between colonies for settlement and colonies for economic exploitation.
 Others use the term colonialism to describe dependencies that are directly governed by a foreign nation and contrast this with imperialism, which involves indirect forms of domination.